 In marked contrast to the Longacre's checkered history is its architectural success.
 When the theater opened in 1913 it was applauded for its innovative auditorium, progressive stage design and completely fireproof construction of steel, terra cotta and reinforced concrete.
-The Longacre was considered "the most complete building for the purpose that would seem possible for the architect to design and the contractor to erect."
-12
+The Longacre was considered "the last word" in modern theater.
+I Great publicity, however, was diffused by the opening of eight other Broadway theaters in the same unprecedented year.